 - Broadband Internet connection

-Due to the large file size and complex file structure, the estimated timeframe for extracting and shipping each year of national QE Medicare data (including Part D data) will be 8 weeks.
+Due to the large file size and complex file structure, the estimated timeframe for extracting and shipping each year of national QE Medicare data (excluding Part D data) will be 30 days.
+The estimated timeframe for extracting and shipping each year of national QE Medicare data that includes Part D will be 8 weeks.

 Yes, the national QE Medicare data can be extracted and shipped in 1-year segments.

 It depends on how the QE chooses to receive the data.
 If the QE wishes to receive the data in 1-year segments, it will receive multiple hard drives (one every 30 days if the extract excludes Part D data or, one every 8 weeks if the extract includes Part D data), each containing one year of national data.
 If the QE chooses to receive several years of data at once, it will receive a single hard drive containing multiple years of national data.
 The QE will receive this single data delivery within a period of either 30 days (for extracts excluding Part D data) times the number of years requested or, 8 weeks (for extracts including Part D data) times the number of years requested.

 Yes, the data are compressed, and the compression ratio is approximately 80-90%.

 Permissible Uses and Re-Uses of QE Medicare Data

 No, CMS will continue to release data for research purposes.
 For information on all CMS data release programs, visit ResDAC’s “CMS Data” page: http://www.resdac.org/cms-data.